nordic-institute/X-Road-development/WORKFLOW.md

 main repository or in their own forked repository.
 * X-Road community members work in their own forked repositories.

-The main forks at the time being are `vrk-kpa/X-Road` and `ria-ee/X-Road`.
 [Semantic versioning](http://semver.org/) scheme is used for software versions.

 ## 4	Repositories

 4.1	The following code and documentation repositories are used:

+- Master Repository
+  - short name: `nordic-institute/X-Road`
+  - hosted on: GitHub
-- Master Repository - short name: `nordic-institute/X-Road`; hosted by: GitHub; managed by: NIIS;
+  - managed by: NIIS
-purpose: development and release of X-Road software; access: NIIS has write access; read access: ALL.
+  - purpose: development and release of X-Road software
+  - access:
+    - write access: NIIS
+    - read access: all
-- Contributor repositories - purpose: development work carried out by Contributor; administered by: Contributor.
+- Contributor repositories
+  - purpose: development work carried out by Contributor
+  - administered by: Contributor.

 4.2	The Contributors can establish their own, additional repositories, for backup, software distribution or other purposes.